hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/advance.md

 ### Object

-By default, `vitepress-demo-plugin` takes the `basename` of the file path as the file name when displaying multiple files.
-You can also specify the file name through the `vueFiles/reactFiles/htmlFiles` property of the `Object` type.
-For example, if you want to use `constant/students.ts` to reflect the directory hierarchy of the file, you can do it as follows:
+By default, `vitepress-better-demo-plugin` uses the basename of each file path as its display name in multi-file demos.
+You can override these display names by providing an object to the `vueFiles/reactFiles/htmlFiles` property.
+For example, to display a hierarchical file name like `constant/students.ts`, you can use:

 ```html
 <demo